microchip-pic-avr-examples/pic18f16q20-cnano-out-of-the-box-mplab-mcc/README.md

 This project is an out-of-the-box experience for the first-time user.
 It showcases the basic features of the Curiosity Nano Development platform.

-## How to use MPLAB® Data Visualizer
+## How to use MPLAB Data Visualizer

 This section demonstrates how to set up and use the MPLAB X Data Visualizer to send commands and receive information.
 These instructions are necessary to show the ramp results in the third part of the demo, however, these instructions can be used for any project where the MPLAB X Data Visualizer would be useful.